Thursday 27 October 2022

 The ATO will support ADB’s planning and delivery of transport sector assistance, as well as transport policy and initiatives by Asian governments, in line with the Sustainable Development Goals, the Paris Agreement, and other international treaties.

-For further information, please contact Irina Petrunina, UIC Adviser on CIS Countries and International Organisations at petrunina1212@gmail.com
+For further information, please contact Irina Petrunina, UIC Adviser on CIS Countries and International Organisations at petrunina1212 at gmail.com

 0 vote